-With the driver shortage currently sitting at 100,000 drivers needed, we have setup an exclusive partnership with Blue Arrow, one of the UKs largest specialist staffing companies.
+With the driver shortage currently sitting at 100,000 drivers, we have established an exclusive partnership with Blue Arrow, one of the UK’s largest specialist staffing companies.
 Blue Arrow hire drivers for some of the biggest companies in the UK.

 Frequently Asked Questions

 How long does it take to train as an HGV driver?